colin0brass/gedmap/README.md

 This is mainly being used currently to expore workflow and implementation ideas for discussion with the author of this project:
 - https://github.com/D-Jeffrey/gedcom-to-visualmap

+Using some of the sample files from gedcom-to-visualmap as above

 ## Features

 - Parses GEDCOM files and extracts people, events, and places